learn-co-curriculum/dsc-correlation-covariance/README.md

 The sales increase for Vendor A did not _cause_ a sales increase for vendor B. The hidden factor here was (clearly) the weather.

-What is important to note is here that, where correlation does not impy causation, *IF* there is a causal effect, there generally will be a high correlation as well.
+What is important to note is here that, where correlation does not imply causation, *IF* there is a causal effect, there generally will be a high correlation as well.
 In other words:

 > If one factor has an effect on another one (causation), there generally will be a high correlation as well.
    Yet, this doesn't mean that a high correlation means that there is causation.